The Quality Life Jungle of Human Individual Differences

 Natural selection is not about well-being.174,63,257,299

-Natural selection, in favoring heritable variation in human traits, created a paradox of the right and the good (what is right or good varies across individual DNA differences) resulting in social hierarchy and conflicts over income, wealth, privileges and power due to differences between individuals in their inherited DNA (genetic propensities) and the interplay of these differences with environmental conditions (e.g., social, political, economic, technological, natural and biophysical).325
+Natural selection, in favoring heritable variation in complex human traits, created a paradox of the right and the good resulting in social hierarchy and unrelenting political and socioeconomic conflicts over the distribution of income, wealth, privileges and power due to differences between individuals in their inherited DNA (genetic propensities) and the interplay of these differences with environmental conditions (e.g., social, political, economic, technological, natural and biophysical).325

 DNA Outsiders

-The socio-genetic effects of the interplay create the paradox and the eugenic framework of social hierarchy—political and socioeconomic structures thick with eugenic features and inequalities enforced by harms that function as social and moral goods (justified harms).
+The interplay generates political and socioeconomic structures thick with social eugenic features and inequalities enforced by harms that function as social and moral goods (justified harms).

 As a result, conflicts over socioeconomic status (SES) and the distribution of income, wealth, privileges and power create a jack-in-the-box pattern that has dogged human civilizations since the first cities and states appeared…when a social hierarchy rises it is only a matter of time until it eventually falls, and when it does, another one jumps up like a jack-in-the-box to start the process all over again.38,39,160